-The best BBQs start with your local butcher, who will have tips on the top cuts, burger mixes and marinades for back garden feasts without the burns.
-A bespoke mix of Irish beef, special recipe sausage or marinated local chicken can give even the best pit boss a pick-up.
-Cook-ins, barbecues and meal kits are a great way to get the kids involved in food too.
+For the best BBQ toolkit, visit your butcher to get tips on the top cuts, burger mixes and marinades for back garden feasts without the burns.
+See how a bespoke mix of Irish beef, special recipe sausage or marinated local chicken can give even the best pit boss a pick-up.
+Turn the kids into your mini sous-chefs with cook-ins, barbecues and meal kits.

-For other tasty, local treats, try the new FHB trailer in Gorey – its ‘Wexican’ burger is a mix of Gubbeen chorizo and brisket from its own farm, topped with pickles, relish and oozing with Wexford cheddar, of course.
+For other tasty, local treats, try the new FHB trailer in Gorey, Wexford.
+Taking a 'farm to fork' approach, its 'Buffalo Cluck’ burger is made with hand-reared chickens and is topped off with Tara Hill honey, juicy bacon, mustard slaw and oozing with Wexford cheddar, of course.

-In West Cork, you’ll find the mobile Curly Stu pizza trailer (locations on thecurlystu.com), where local hero Stuart Bowes puts Michelin star experience to great use in Neopolitan-style pizzas with Irish ingredients (think Ardsallagh goat’s cheese, or Toons Bridge fior di latte mozzarella), whipping them up in under 90 seconds.
+Venture to West Cork and discover the mobile Curly Stu pizza trailer.
+See how local hero Stuart Bowes puts Michelin-star experience to great use in Neopolitan-style pizzas with Irish ingredients (think Ardsallagh goat’s cheese, or Toons Bridge fior di latte mozzarella), whipping them up in under 90 seconds.

-Ireland has some of the most beautiful landscapes in Europe – the perfect backdrop for outdoor dining.
+Ireland has some of the most beautiful landscapes in Europe, creating the perfect backdrop for outdoor dining.
 We all need to play our part in protecting that landscape and travelling sustainably.